BennyStrobes/Strober-lab-website/index.md

 {% capture text %}

-We are actively recruiting to build our team!@ We welcome scientists at all levels and all backgrounds.
+We are actively hiring to build our team!
+We welcome scientists at all levels and all backgrounds.

 {%
   include button.html